awsdocs/amazon-ecs-developer-guide/doc_source/cmd-ecs-cli-compose-create.md

 ### Register a Task Definition Using the EC2 Launch Type Without Task Networking<a name="cmd-ecs-cli-compose-create-example-2"></a>

-This example creates a task definition with the project name `hello-world` from the `hello-world.yml` compose file\.
+This example creates a task definition with the project name `hello-world` from the `hello-world.yml` Compose file\.
 Additional ECS parameters specified for the container size parameters\.

 Example Docker Compose file, named `hello-world.yml`: